B-HAR: an open-source baseline framework for in depth study of human activity recognition datasets and workflows: Methodology

 \subsubsection{Drop of unnecessary data}

-One of the main problem for HAR, and pattern recognition techniques in general, is represented by the presence in the dataset of imbalanced class distribution and noisy data related to a specific tester (subject) or activity (class).
+One of the main issues in HAR, and pattern recognition techniques in general, is represented by the presence in the dataset of imbalanced class distribution and noisy data related to a specific tester (subject), activity (class), or session.
 To solve such an issue, B-HAR provides the possibility of excluding data from the input dataset.
-In particular, B-HAR can exclude data related to: \begin{itemize} \item a single tester or a group of testers; \item a single activity or a group of activities; \item a single data collection session or a group of sessions. \end{itemize}
+In particular, B-HAR can exclude data related to: \begin{itemize} \item a single subject or a group of subject; \item a single activity or a group of activities; \item a single data collection session or a group of sessions. \end{itemize}